 We believe that effective counselors have:

-When you pursue our master’s degree in Clinical Mental Health Counseling at Seattle University, you are eligible to pursue post-master’s chemical dependency certification required to do addiction counseling—all integrated into one degree .
+When you pursue our master’s degree in Clinical Mental Health Counseling at Seattle University, you are eligible to pursue post-master’s substance use disorder professional certification required to do addiction counseling—all integrated into one degree .

 As a premier program in the Pacific Northwest for the past four decades, our graduate counseling program mission is to prepare diverse, ethical, reflective, clinically skilled, and multiculturally competent counselors to become leaders and advocates who confront injustice and provide quality service in diverse communities.
 Learn more about our program objectives, accreditation, student organizations and community connections by exploring the links below.